 骨透き / 鳥透き (Bone / Bird Piercer)

-Specialized poultry butchery knives with a rigid triangular profile and aggressively asymmetric bevel (near-chisel), allowing the blade to travel flush along bone surfaces and maximize meat yield.
-The stiff profile provides controlled leverage for prying through joints.
+Specialized poultry butchery knives with a rigid triangular profile and an aggressively asymmetric, near-A bevel ground almost entirely on one side of the blade, like a chisel, so the flat back can ride directly against bone. bevel, which lets the blade travel flush along bone surfaces and maximize meat yield.
+The stiff profile gives controlled leverage for prying through joints.

-Primary tasks: Deboning poultry — removing the backbone from chicken, breaking down whole birds through cartilaginous joints.
-The point drives through cartilage; the edge follows the bone.
+Primary tasks: deboning poultry, including removing the backbone from chicken and breaking down whole birds through cartilaginous joints.
+The point drives through cartilage while the edge follows the bone.

-Vs. Western boning knife: The honesuki is stiffer and less flexible — relies on triangular geometry and point rather than flex for bone-following.
+Vs. the Western boning knife: the honesuki is stiffer and less flexible than a boning knife, relying on triangular geometry and its point rather than flex to follow bone.

 Funayuki